ThoughtRiver/ltss2019_thoughtriver/PITCHME.md

 ## Methods to minimise training volumes

-Plenty of options, but no shinkwrapped methods. e.g.
+Plenty of options, but no shinkwrapped solutions.

 @ul[]
 - transfer learning